Best Practices for Adapting SAP Cloud Platform Applications to the Cloud Foundry Environment

 - ESPM multi-environment version: The sample app you might already be familiar with, adapted to the concepts illustrated in the guide, some deployment scenarios will be released a bit later.

-- PrimeTime: A more complex example (the technical baseline for ESPM above) of a productively used SAP in-house app, coming later in December.
+- PrimeTime: A more complex example (the technical baseline for ESPM above) of a productively used SAP in-house app.

 We are aware that only a small subset of scenarios can really be described in a single guide to keep the focus.
 It would be great to get your feedback on approaches you have taken so far or additional scenarios that you think should be covered.
 Happy reading!